Sly-Perez/2chan-like-app-API-JWT/README.md

     - The password of a user can be, at most, 30 characters, and it can contain unicode characters. **Do Not** add any of the following special characters: "<", ">", "&".
 They will be sanitized and transformed to HTML entities.
 Example; "&" => &amp;.
 If you do so, your password will be different as the one you set in a beginning.
     - The inclusion of a custom profile picture is optional.
 A User will have a blank picture like any other social media apps (facebook, etc.) by default.
     - In case there is the inclusion of a custom profile picture: The allowed formats are: "jpeg", "jpg", "webp", "gif" or "png", and it must be a square (same width as height).
+    - Once created a user profile, the owner will just be able to edit their username, password (with verification emails for security) and profile picture.

 - **Posts**:
     - All posts require a header and a description.